carlosalvarado1988/next_app/README.md

 2 wrapping the children in a suspense component to handle loading states. we do this by adding the element in the layout file
 3 using the special file loading.tsx to get loading states under the hood

+#### Handling not found files

+there is a build in function within next to navigate to a not-found.tsx view: notFound()

+> import { notFound } from "next/navigation";
+> if (id > 10) notFound();

+when a new not-found.tsx page is added to the same level of a page.tsx, then that will be the view rendered.